Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Improvement: some resources were not loaded minified on the back-end
 * Improvement: dropped one line from tips&tricks to ensure it all fits when translated
 * Improvement: improve feedback on the Let's Encrypt terms & conditions checkbox being required
+* Improvement: improve feedback on chosen hosting company, if SSL is already available, or not available at all.

 = 5.2.0 =
 * Improvement: updated tips & tricks with Let's Encrypt and Cross-Origin resource policy articles